open-xml-templating/docxtemplater/docs/source/syntax.rst

 Dash syntax
 -----------

 It is quite difficult to know on which element you are going to loop.
-By default, when using the for loop, docxgen will find that by himself:
+By default, when using the for loop, docxtemplater will find that by himself:

 If between the two tags {#tag}______{/tag}